Fleet managers across the country are using Verizon electronic logging devices (ELDs) in their trucks. There are many reasons for that.

 Your driver will be the one utilizing the system, so training them should be the most crucial area of focus.
 Drivers need to know more than just how to operate the device.
-The more training the companies can give the driver, the easier the roadside inspection process will be.
+The more training the company can give the driver, the easier the roadside inspection process will be.

 What documents do the drivers need to carry along with them?

-The driver is required to have an ELD user manual, an instruction sheet for reporting possible ELD malfunctions, an instruction sheet for transferring HOS data and supply log sheets paper as a backup.
+The driver is required to have an ELD user manual, an instruction sheet for reporting possible ELD malfunctions, an instruction sheet for transferring HOS data, and supply log sheets paper as a backup.